Accelerated Special Consideration Programs for Athletic Training

 Experiential Requirement.
 ASCP students complete 50 hours of clinical observation under the supervision of an athletic trainer before application to the MAT program.

 Grade Point Averages.
-ASCP-AT participants must maintain overall grade point averages (GPA’s) of 3.2 or higher, as well as 3.2 in all pre-AT natural science courses through the first 106 hours.
+ASCP-AT participants must maintain overall grade point averages (GPA’s) of 3.2 or higher, as well as 3.2 in all MAT prerequisite courses through the first 106 hours.
 Grades of “C” or above must be earned in all pre-AT courses; if a course must be repeated, both grades earned will be averaged when calculating the student’s GPA’s.
 If accepted, students will adhere to the academic standards of the MAT program beginning in year 4.

 Graduate Record Exam and Application.
 ASCP students must take the Graduate Record Exam (GRE) and submit that score with the rest of the application, which is submitted through the Athletic Training Centralized Application Service (ATCAS).
 A complete ATCAS application, including the GRE score and two letters of recommendation, must be submitted by January 1 of year 3.